deobald/rubyconf-india-2012/slides/slides.md

 !SLIDE

-# so, why clojure specifically?
+# why clojure, specifically?

 !SLIDE

-# concurrency is the new memory management
+# "concurrency is the new memory management"

 !SLIDE